chinumangal/Thematic-Analysis-Framework-using-Generative-AI/README.md

 # Thematic Analysis and Filtering Framework Using Generative AI

-Perform thematic analysis to extract keywords from the course design framework to facilitate filtering using Generative AI
+This tool helps you to design new AI course in a domain based on the previous courses in different domains.
+This can be used to perform thematic analysis to extract keywords from the course design framework to facilitate filtering using Generative AI.

 1. Clone the Repository
 ```